BenedictOng42/Response_to_medipass/README.md

 ## Steps:

 ## To run the app:
-yarn start
+- yarn start, or
-npm run start
+- npm run start

 ## To test the app:

-yarn test:watch
+- yarn test:watch, or
-npm run test:watch
+- npm run test:watch